INSERT DELAYED ...

 An error occurs for

-DELAYED if used with a table that has been locked
+INSERT DELAYEDif used with a table that has been locked with

-be handled by a separate thread, not by the session that
+LOCK TABLESbecause the insert must be handled by a separate thread, not by the session that holds the lock.

-supported.
-Under these circumstances, you very seldom need
+INSERTstatements are supported.
+Under these circumstances, you very seldom need to use

 Prior to MySQL 5.5.7,